-PROPOSAL 2.
-AMENDMENT TO THE COMPANY'S FOR AGAINST ABSTAIN ARTICLES OF INCORPORATION Management recommend ls a vote FOR Proposal 2.
+FOR ACAMMOT A DOTTA IN PROPOSAL 2.
+AMENDMENT TO THE COMPANY'S FOR AGAINST ABSTAIN ARTICLES OF INCORPORATION Management reco nmends a vote FOR Proposal 2.
 PROPOSAL 3.
-APPROVAL OF THE 2002 FOR AGAINST ABSTAIN NONEMPLOYEE DIRECTOR STOCK INCENTIVE PLAN Management recommend ls a vote FOR Proposal 3.
+APPROVAL OF THE 2002 FOR AGAINST ABSTAIN NONEMPLOYEE DIRECTOR STOCK INCENTIVE PLAN Management recor nmends a vote FOR Proposal 3.
 PROPOSAL 4.
-RATIFICATION OF APPOINTMENT OF FOR AGAINST ABSTAIN AUDITORS Management recommend ls a vote FOR Proposal 4.
+RATIFICATION OF APPOINTMENT OF FOR AGAINST ABSTAIN AUDITORS Management reco nmends a vote FOR Proposal 4.
 PROPOSAL 5.
-SHAREHOLDER PROPOSAL FOR AGAINST ABSTAIN REGARDING GLOBAL HUMAN RIGHTS Management recommend ds a vote AGAINST Propos al 5.
-IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHE MEETING.
-The Board of Directors at present knows of no other matters to be brought before the results of the process of the proces PROPERLY COME BEFORE THE Signature(s) Dated d, 200 )2 PLEASE SIGN AS YOUR NAME APPEARS ON THIS PROXY.
+SHAREHOLDER PROPOSAL FOR AGAINST ABSTAIN REGARDING GLOBAL HUMAN RIGHTS Management reco nmends a vote AGAINST Proposal 5.
+IN THEIR DISCRETION, THE PROXIES ARE AUTHORIZED TO VOTE UPON SUCH OTHER MEETING.
+The Board of Directors at present knows of no other matters to be brought before the mee MAY PROPERLY COME BI EFORE THE Signature(s) Dated , 2002 PLEASE SIGN AS YOUR NAME APPEARS ON THIS PROXY.
 Joint signers should each sign.
-Indicate your full title.
-Trustees, Guardians, Pers onal and other Repre sentatives, please é FOLD AND DETACH HERE é
+Tru indicate your full title. stees, Guardians Personal and other Represe entatives, please é FOLD AND DETACH HERE é